git/git.github.io/rev_news/drafts/edition-106.md

       was first mentioned in [Git Rev News Edition #45](https://git.github.io/rev_news/2018/11/21/edition-45/), (then at old bitsrc.io URL, instead of current bit.dev URL).
-    + It was mentioned again in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/) in [How to Collaborate on Components across Projects with Bit](https://dev.to/giteden/how-to-collaborate-on-components-across-projects-with-bit-29c3) by Eden Ella onn DEV\.to.
+    + It was mentioned again in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/) in [How to Collaborate on Components across Projects with Bit](https://dev.to/giteden/how-to-collaborate-on-components-across-projects-with-bit-29c3) by Eden Ella on DEV\.to.
 + [Recovering Deleted Files From Your Git Working Tree](https://www.smashingmagazine.com/2023/12/recovering-deleted-files-git-working-tree/) by Oluwasanmi Akande on Smashing Magazine.
 + [Git Grep Like a Pro: The Complete Guide](https://www.kosli.com/blog/git-grep-like-a-pro-the-complete-guide/) by Bruce Johnston on Kosli Blog (2022).
 + [Flexible Identities in git](https://belkadan.com/blog/2020/02/Flexible-Identities-in-git/)
-  proposal (to avoid "deadnaming", and bury old name, while preserving link to things done under old name) by Jordan Rose on -dealloc blog (2020).
+  proposal (to avoid "deadnaming", and bury an old name, while preserving link to things done under the old name) by Jordan Rose on -dealloc blog (2020).